VizzleTF/GeminiCommit/README.md

        - If no staged changes, commits all modified files using `git commit -a`
      - "Auto Commit": Automatically creates a commit after generating the message
      - "Auto Push": When enabled (and Auto Commit is enabled), automatically pushes changes after commit
+5. Generate commit message using:
-5. Click "Generate Commit Message" in Source Control view
+   - Click "Generate Commit Message" in Source Control view, or
+   - Use keyboard shortcut Ctrl+G (Cmd+G on macOS)
 6. (Optional) Enter references if prompted
 7. Review and edit the generated message
 8. Commit/push is performed automatically based on your settings